geoff604/video-cut-detection/README.md

 ## Instructions and how to use
 1. To get started, [click here to load up the video player](https://geoff604.github.io/video-cut-detection/).
 2. Select your video.
+(Not to worry, it won't be uploaded anywhere, it just loads it locally in your browser.)
 3. Then start playing the video, and you'll hear a ding sound when a cut is detected in the video.

 - You can try adjusting the sensitivity slider if the dings are happening too often or not enough.
-- You can upload a custom ding sound if you want a different "ding" than the default.
+- You can select a custom ding sound if you want a different "ding" than the default.

 ## Don't have a video to try?
 You can try [this video](https://geoff604.github.io/video-cut-detection/videos/Awesome%20Food%20at%20Lonsdale%20Quay%20Market%20in%20North%20Vancouver%20BC%20Canada%20-%20geoffmobile.mp4) I made, which makes use of a lot of straight cuts.